adambard/learnxinyminutes-docs/mips.html.markdown

 .text                                       # Section that contains instructions and program logic .globl _main                                # Declares an instruction label as global, making it accessible to other files

-  _main:                                    # MIPS programs execute instructions sequentially, where this will be executed first
+  _main:                                    # MIPS programs execute instructions sequentially, where the code under this label will be executed firsts

     # Let's print "hello world"
     la $a0, hello_world                     # Load address of string stored in memory